ahmedelzanbeel/youtube-rag-n8n/README.md

 An end-to-end **Retrieval-Augmented Generation (RAG)** system built with **n8n** that transforms YouTube video transcripts into a searchable AI knowledge base.

-The system automatically extracts transcripts, processes timestamped chunks, generates vector embeddings, stores them in **Supabase**, and enables AI-powered question answering through both **general retrieval** and **video-specific metadata filtering**.
+The system automatically extracts transcripts, processes timestamp-aware chunks, generates vector embeddings, stores them in **Supabase**, and enables AI-powered question answering through both **general retrieval** and **video-specific metadata filtering**.

 It also includes a controlled **data deletion pipeline** that allows indexed videos to be removed from the vector database through Google Sheets.